reembs/kumulus/README.md

 [![Build Status](https://travis-ci.org/reembs/kumulus.svg?branch=master "Build Status")](https://travis-ci.org/reembs/kumulus)

 # kumulus
-A drop-in, non-distributed, replacement for Storm in Kotlin aimed for a sparse processing stream with low latency requirements
+A drop-in, non-distributed, replacement for Storm in Kotlin aimed for a sparse processing stream with low latency requirements.

-Use by initializing a regular Storm topology via ```org.apache.storm.topology.TopologyBuilder``` and produce a ```StormTopology``` object.
-Use it to transform the topology into a `KumulusTopology`, and run it in-process.
+In comparison to Storm, Kumulus is optimized for low end-to-end latency rather then high throughput.

+As opposed to Storm that creates at least a single thread per bolt, Kumulus uses a constant size thread pool.

+Possible scenarios to use Kumulus:
+- You think you would need to use Storm in the future, but don't have a way to justify the kind of cluster it takes to use Storm today.
+- You have huge topologies that can't be run on developer machines and are looking for a way to achieve that
+- You have low latency requirements and don't imagine needing to shard your topology across multiple machines

 Include via maven
 ```xml